fathimaar/fathimaar.github.io/README.md

 # fathima.github.io
-This repository is for the development of my (personal wesbite) [fathima.github.io]
+This repository is for the development of my [personal wesbite](fathimaar.github.io)